mstksg/inCode/copy/entries/machines-1.md

 Now, we have a way to model behaviors that can somehow interact with the outside world.

+It might be interesting to note one thing.
+The type of the input and the type of the output are specified explicitly in the type of the Auto.
+From seeing `Auto a b`, you know that the input type must always be `a` and the output type must always be `b`.

+However...what is the type of the internal state?

+Curiously enough, it isn't in the type of the Auto.
+So not only can you not in general access it...you can't even know the type of it!
+So even if you could "pull" it out arbitrarily, you wouldn't be able to work with it in a typesafe manner.

+Even more trippy is the fact that because the type of your Auto does not fix the type of the state...the type of the state can actually *change* dynamically over the progression of the Auto!

 ### The Accumulator

 Let's try our hand at another Auto, but instead of looking at things as an